mdhoskinson/IntroToProg-Python-Mod07/docs/index.md

 ### Pickling a groceries list
 1. Import the pickle module
 2. Declare your groceries list
 3. Open the groceries list and write a .dat (pickled) file using the ‘wb’ command (write binary).
 4. Dump the groceries into the pickle file and close the file.
 5. Open the groceries.dat pickled file using the ‘rb’ command (read binary).

 Python pickling demo code in full:

 Python pickling demo code run using command line prompt:

+### Excpetion Handling
+Method: Create a while loop and use the try except method using the ValueError exception.
+The ValueError exception is a built in function in Python and gets raised when a user gives an invalid value, typically used in a mathematical operation.

+1. Create a while True loop and start the exception with the try.
+Declare the age variable as an integer and ask the user to enter their age.
+2. Using the ValueError exception function, if the user does not enter an integer, have it reply that they did not enter a valid integer and ask the user again to enter their age.
+3. When the user enters a valid age integer, print “Great, you successfully entered your age!”

+Exception Handling python code in full:

+Exception Handling python code run using the command line prompt:

 ## Questions
 1)	What are the benefits of putting built-in Python command into functions?